 Initially written in 2008 in the middle of the biggest stock market plunge (until then).
 Luckily things always get worse?
 The bottom for stocks is actually zero (see Nortel).

 Is it the bottom for IBM?
-Most likely, it is near the bottom for them, they have announced good numbers, have a sound business model and look like they have a plan for the next five years, and the same can be said for companies like Cisco too since they have such a large monopoly in their area of high tech.
+Most likely, it is near the bottom for them, they have announced good numbers, have a sound business model and look like they have a plan for the next five years, and the same can be said for companies like Cisco, too, since they have such a large monopoly in their area of high tech.

 Is Google at the bottom?
 I have no idea since I still have no idea how Google can be worth that much, but that is my opinion as a High Tech Skeptic (maybe an honorary title, but well deserved).
-I don’t believe in their business model, and I have no confidence in making money, aside from Advertising.
+I don’t believe in their business model, and I have no confidence in making money aside from Advertising.

 Is Nortel at the bottom?
-I asked that same question when the stock was at $90 in 2000, so you can guess what my answer might be today as well (given they are at $0.19 compared to that $90 today).
+I asked that same question when the stock was at $90 in 2000, so you can guess what my answer might be today (given they are at $0.19 compared to that $90 today).
 Remember what Garth Turner said in my post, “And He’s An Expert?“

-Hopefully, these depressed stock prices will hang around ’til the new year.
+Hopefully, these depressed stock prices will hang around until the new year.
 That would be a great time to open a TFSA and then take advantage of lots of growth in a sheltered account like that (wouldn’t it?).

-Buy Equities, Warren Buffet Says So
+Buy Stocks, Warren Buffett Says So

 Equities will almost certainly outperform cash over the next decade, probably by a substantial degree.
 Those investors who cling to cash are betting they can efficiently time their move away from it later.
 In waiting for the comfort of good news, they are ignoring Wayne Gretzky’s advice: “I skate to where the puck is going to be, not to where it has been.”Warren Buffett 2008 Berkshire Hathaway Letter to Shareholders

 Anybody who quotes Wayne Gretzky can’t be wrong, can they?